godotengine/godot-docs/getting_started/step_by_step/ui_code_a_life_bar.rst

 Intro
 -----

-In this tutorial you will connect a character to a life bar and animate the health loss.
+In this tutorial, you will connect a character to a life bar and animate the health loss.

 .. figure:: img/lifebar_tutorial_final_result.gif